 As with other cities in the world, Covid has also shocked New York by upsetting its transport needs and subtracting significant portions of street space for pedestrian use.
 Streets clogged with traffic have quickly become public areas, for the needs (and also the benefits) of an increasing number of pedestrians.

-After the necessity, the ingenuity.
-In the (not too much) post Covid, the city is now asking itself: “why shouldn't we continue like this?”.
+After necessity, ingenuity.
+In the (not too much) post Covid the city is now asking: "why shouldn't we continue like this?".
 This question became a real plan, called NYC 25 × 25 and backed by Eric Adams, the mayor of New York.
 I link it to you here.

 A quarter of all roads pass to pedestrians